 Maine Based Seafood Distribution Study – In the current movement to support locally produced foods and rebuild local and regional food systems, the emphasis to date has been on agricultural products.
 Seafood is not well-integrated into these discussions and efforts.
 To advance the goal of integrating seafood into a comprehensive Maine food distribution and sales network, CEI is conducting a feasibility study to identify the opportunities and challenges to providing more locally produced fresh and frozen seafood to consumers.
 Visit the online Maine Seafood Study tool.

 - Aquaculture in Shared Waters—A practical hands on aquaculture course offered to fishermen from a team representing CEI, University of Maine faculty, Sea Grant associates, Maine Aquaculture Association, Maine Aquaculture Innovation Center and the Downeast Institute.
-The fourth course in 4 years is currently planned to be delivered in 2018 in a Downeast location.
+Beginning on January 6, the 2020 course will be offered at our Brunswick office at 30 Federal Street, with the option to live stream classes from the UMaine Hutchinson Center in Belfast.
 Students enrolled will receive training for kelp, mussel and oyster farming start-ups.
-Learn more here: Aquaculture in Shared Waters 2018
+Learn more here: Aquaculture in Shared Waters 2020

 - Scallop Aquaculture Tech Transfer—CEI is currently leading a tech transfer effort with commercial fishermen and shellfish growers in Maine to culture Atlantic Sea scallops.
 The effort is in collaboration with representatives from Aomori, Japan where a well-established scallop aquaculture industry currently exists.
 CEI is purchasing and testing specialized scallop farm machinery to further advance the development of Maine’s scallop aquaculture industry.